of Aid Stations

 Runners must finish within the 30 hour time limit.
 There are additional cut offs at every checkpoint on route and these are listed within the aid station table.

-Race HQ for 2019 is at Farnham Leisure Centre, Dogflud Way, Farnham, GU9 7UD.
-This has been changed from our previous HQ at St. Polycarps Primary School to give us more space.
-It is an 8 minute walk from Farnham station and 10 minutes from the School so there are no changes to accomodation recommendations.
+Race HQ is at Farnham Leisure Centre, Dogflud Way, Farnham, GU9 7UD.
 The race itself starts at the trail head of the North Downs Way.
-Runners will commence the 5 minutes walk down to the race start following the race briefing as we have in the past.
+Runners will commence the 7 minute walk down to the race start following the race briefing.

 The finish is at the Julie Rose Stadium in Ashford.
 Please see the Course Notes Page here for full details.